 D. E. Shaw & Co.
-Inc. decreased its holdings in shares of Daktronics, Inc. (NASDAQ:DAKT - Free Report) by 7.2% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 497,289 shares of the technology company's stock after selling 38,652 shares during the period.
+Inc. reduced its stake in shares of Daktronics, Inc. (NASDAQ:DAKT - Free Report) by 7.2% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 497,289 shares of the technology company's stock after selling 38,652 shares during the quarter.
 D. E. Shaw & Co.
-Inc. owned 1.06% of Daktronics worth $8,384,000 at the end of the most recent reporting period.
+Inc. owned about 1.06% of Daktronics worth $8,384,000 as of its most recent SEC filing.

-Separately, Craig Hallum started coverage on shares of Daktronics in a report on Wednesday, January 22nd.
-They issued a "buy" rating and a $26.00 price target on the stock.
+Separately, Craig Hallum started coverage on Daktronics in a research note on Wednesday, January 22nd.
+They set a "buy" rating and a $26.00 price objective for the company.

 (